Bruins vs. Red Wings Player Props Betting Odds

-Player prop bet odds for David Pastrnak, Dylan Larkin and others are available when the Boston Bruins host the Detroit Red Wings at TD Garden on Saturday (at 7:00 PM ET).
+Player prop betting options for David Pastrnak, Dylan Larkin and others are available in the Boston Bruins-Detroit Red Wings matchup at Little Caesars Arena on Saturday, starting at 7:00 PM ET.

 Place your bets on any NHL matchup at BetMGM, and sign up with our link for a first-time deposit bonus!